 Category of hulk: IHO Definition: Classification of an old or unseaworthy ship used for a new function.
+Attribute Type: Enumeration ranbato rypo.
+Enamorate

 1) floating restaurant

 IHO Definition: A permanently moored floating structure (for example: an old ship) that is used as a restaurant.
 (Defence Geospatial Information Working Group; Feature Data Dictionary Register, 2010).